Frequently Asked Questions FAQ

 Our winery was created to vinify the grapes from vines planted at altitude on the northern face (Cara Nord) of the Prades Mountains, in the municipality of Poblet, the Natural Park of the Sierra de Prades and Natural Park of the Poblet Forest.

-The Mountains of Prades is a mountain range that already has emblematic denominations of origins such as the Priorat and Montsant, Costers del Segre and, on its north side, the CARA NORD estate within the DO Conca de Barberà.
+The Mountains of Prades is a mountain range that already has emblematic denominations of origins such as the Priorat and Montsant, Costers del Segre and, on its north side, the Cara Nord Celler estate within the DO Conca de Barberà.